-These are social media strategies for improving your online rankings and SEO.
+These are social media strategies for improving your online google search rankings and search engine optimization (SEO).
 Part of our complete list of 101 strategies to improve SEO!

-Optimizing your social media profiles won’t help the domain authority of your existing site, but it will boost the visibility of those profiles in search engines.
-For example, if you fill out your Facebook profile with keywords related to your industry, there’s a higher chance that your Facebook profile will appear in those types of searches, not just in Google, but in Facebook, too.
-Furthermore, having robust social media profiles will increase the likelihood that they populate the search results for searches on your brand name.
+Optimizing your SEO helps social media marketing profiles won’t help the domain authority of your existing site, but they will boost the visibility of those profiles in search engines.
+For example, if you fill out your Facebook profile with keyword stuffing related to your industry, there’s a higher chance that your Facebook profile will appear in those types of searches, not just in Google or other search engines, but in Facebook, too.
+Furthermore, having robust SEO social media marketing profiles will increase the likelihood that they populate the search engine results for searches on your brand name.
 This is crucial for online reputation management.
-Fill out every field you can for as many platforms as you have for your brand, and be as descriptive and concise as possible.
+Fill out every field you can for as many social media platforms as you have for your brand, and be as descriptive and concise as possible on social platforms.

-In a similar vein, include social share icons for all your individual blog posts, making it easy for people to share it with the click of a button.
-Most people won’t share your article, even if they like it, unless it’s incredibly easy to do so.
+In a similar vein, including social share icons for all your individual blog posts, makes it easy for people to share them with the click of a button as social media posts.
+Most people won’t share your article, even if they like it unless it’s incredibly easy to do so.
 This is a simple step—it takes mere moments to set up—so there’s no excuse not to have it for your site.
-Here at SEO.co, we use Social Warfare, a plugin for WordPress that I really dig and highly recommend.
+Here at Social SEO.co, we use Social Warfare, a plugin for WordPress that I really dig and highly recommend.

-It may seem like a breach of etiquette to ask your users to share your content, but as long as you do it sparingly, it can be a positive tool to increase the reach of your material.
-Save these requests for only the best content you produce, and help it reach bigger circles of followers faster and more reliably.
+It may seem like a breach of etiquette to ask your social media users to share your content, but as long as you do it sparingly, it can be a positive tool to increase the reach of your material.
+Save these requests for only the best content strategy & social media strategy you produce, and help it reach bigger circles of followers faster and more reliably.

 Social publishing isn’t just about getting eyes on your latest and greatest pieces—it can also be a way to revitalize an older piece that has lost momentum, or make sure all your followers see all your content at some point in time.
 Keep a running list of all your “evergreen” pieces of content (which don’t have an expiration date or a temporary relevance), and work on syndicating them regularly, in a loop, over time.